kyma-project/cloud-manager/docs/user/resources/04-50-gcp-vpc-peering.md

 It enables you to consume services available in the remote VPC from the Kyma cluster.

 ## Required Permissions in the Remote Project <!-- {docsify-ignore} -->
-In order to create a VPC peering, the following permissions are required and must be granted to the Kyma service account provided in the Service Account table below:
+To create VPC peering, the following permissions must be granted to the Kyma service account in your GCP project:

 | Permission                           | Description                                                                 |
 |--------------------------------------|-----------------------------------------------------------------------------|